 Humphry, E. & Warner, L. (1934) Working dogs: An attempt to produce a strain of German Shepherds which combine working ability and beauty of conformation, Baltimore: John Hopkins University Press [accessed on 18 May 2015].

 Knol, B. W.; Roozendaal, C.; van den Bogaard, L. & Bouw, J. (1988) “The suitability of dogs as guide dogs for the blind: criteria and testing procedures”, The Veterinary quarterly, 10, pp. 198-204.

-Lithgrow, S. (1991) Training and working dogs, Queensland: University of Queensland Press.
+Lithgrow, S. (1991) Training and working dogs for Quiet Confident Control of Stock, Queensland: University of Queensland Press.

 Pearson, R. A.; Fielding, D. & Tabbaa, D. (eds) (2002) Fourth International Colloquium on Working Equines: Proceedings of a Colloquium Organised by the Society for the Protection of Animals Abroad (SPANA) and the Faculty of Veterinary Medicine.
 Al Baath University, Hama, Syria, 20-26th April 2002, London: Society for the Protection of Animals Abroad.

 Pearson, R. A.; Simalenga, T. E. & Krecek R. (2003) Harnessing and hitching donkeys, horses and mules for work, Edinburgh: Centre for Tropical Veterinary Medicine, University of Edinburgh.

 Pearson, R. A.; Zerbini, E. & Lawrence, P. R. (1999b) “Recent advances in research on draught animals”, Animal Science, 68, pp. 1-17.